yf-yang/claude-code-logger/README.md

 claude-log

 # Run Claude with a prompt
-claude-log -p "What is the capital of France?"
+claude-log -p "What is Rust and why do people care?"

 # Save both requests and responses
 claude-log --save-responses